 For the average buyer, the selection of materials, colors, textures and finishes this opens up can be both a blessing and a curse.
 Choice might be cool; but how do you know you're making the right one?
 Armed with the information you'll find here on the most popular available materials, you'll be able to make the best decision for your home.

+If your preference for granite is set in stone, you're in good company.
+Granite and its close cousin, marble, have long enjoyed unrivaled dominance of the countertop market.
 Other types of natural stone that are fine choices for bathroom surfaces include slate, limestone, travertine and soapstone.

 While they vary in texture, color and markings, most natural stone shares these characteristics: